-- Employees had little support when making decisions because expectations were unclear and the team as a whole lacked accountability.
+- Employees had little support when making decisions because expectations were unclear, and the team lacked accountability.

 When I presented this list to the Managing Partner and team members, everyone agreed that these were the areas that needed the most attention.

 I was contracted for a six-month period.
 First, I interviewed each person, co-creating individual development plans based on their 360 feedback assessments.
 The interviews revealed that each person wanted things to change, but they didn’t know how to improve and were unsure they could support one option.

-In observing some team meetings, I quickly realized a pattern: everyone would express their point of view, but no one made a decision, so someone set another meeting.
-After a meeting, there were always several smaller meetings, attempting to identify a process for the next meeting to ensure the team reached a decision.
+In observing some team meetings, I quickly realized a pattern: everyone would express their perspective, but no one made a decision, so someone set another meeting.
+After a meeting, there were always several smaller meetings, attempting to identify a process for the next meeting to ensure the team decided.

-At one point, a group of three employees from the marketing team made a plan on how best to proceed and began implementing.
+At one point, three employees from the marketing team made a plan on how best to proceed and began implementing.
 The other eight employees felt they went against the team, and forward progress was stopped.

 The internal us versus them mentality was halting all forward momentum.
 People in sales and customer service felt like marketing efforts were so slow that their customers were confused.

-I met with the team on a regular basis, facilitating communication and trust-building discussions, and developing active listening and communication skills.
+I met with the team regularly, facilitating communication and trust-building discussions and developing active listening and communication skills.

-Throughout four months, I interviewed five people who were most impacted by marketing decisions and provided feedback to leadership, as well as team members for continued improvement.
+Throughout four months, I interviewed five people who were most impacted by marketing decisions and provided feedback to leadership and team members for continued improvement.

 Focus Areas Included